Now enrolling for Fall semester! Classes begin August 18.

 The seminary publishes its annual schedule of courses ADD LINK (covering classes from the fall through the following summer) in the spring of each year.
 Many courses are offered on a rotation basis (once a year, every other year, or every third year), especially at the extension sites.
 Your academic advisor and the academic dean’s office can help predict the scheduling of future courses, as necessary.

 Yes.
 Every student who expects to graduate must apply for graduation.
-The deadline to apply is typically prior to the quarter before one expects to graduate (check the academic calendar for the specific date).
+The graduation application deadline for each term can be found in the academic calendar.
 There is an application fee of $100 for students applying for graduation.

-If you are planning to graduate from the M.Div. program in 3 years and are in the ordination track, you must take the Methodist course offered each fall quarter.
+If you are planning to graduate from the M.Div. program in 3 years and are in the ordination track, you must take the Methodist course offered each fall semester.

 You must take at least 50% of your courses at the main Ashland campus.